866-295-4143, fbns@wayoflife.org

 They must have knowledge of protection tools such as AppLock (an Android app that can be used to control select apps), web browser filters (e.g. CleanInternet), Covenant Eyes, and parental control software (e.g., Qustodio, Norton Online Family, Family Shield OpenDNS, Family Pro Shield).

-The major spiritual qualifications of an overseer in this program are found in Romans 15:14.
+The major spiritual qualifications of an overseer in this program are found in Romans 15:14, “ And I myself also am persuaded of you, my brethren, that ye also are full of goodness, filled with all knowledge, able also to admonish one another.”
 Here we see two things that are necessary for the effectual function of admonishing others.
 First, there must be goodness, which refers to a good Christian character and testimony.
 Second, there must be knowledge, which refers to knowledge of God’s Word and God’s will.
 If an individual lacks goodness, lacks a good testimony, he can’t effectively admonish others because they won’t take him seriously.
-If he lacks Bible knowledge he will not have the wisdom to admonish in a right way.
+If he lacks Bible knowledge he will not have the wisdom to disciple someone else.

 Participants